 Dr. Chapman has been involved with this program for about 5 years now.
 It is a great way to teach young drivers how to avoid accidents and become better drivers.
 It is a lot of fun with both classroom and behind the wheel instruction.TEEN DEFENSIVE DRIVING PROGRAM RETURNS TO PORTLAND!

 WHAT: TIRE RACK STREET SURVIVAL® TEEN DEFENSIVE DRIVING CLASS

 WHY: IT’S NOT JUST ABOUT DRIVING … IT’S ABOUT LIVING

 Last year, over 5,000 American teenagers died in motor vehicle crashes, the leading killer of American aged 16 to 19, accounting for 40% of fatalities in that age bracket.
 To reduce this number, Tire Rack Street Survival® developed a national driver education program aimed at teaching teens the skills they need to stay alive behind the wheel.

-On Sunday, March 24th at Portland International Raceway, the Sports Car Club of America (SCCA) Oregon Region will host a Tire Rack Street Survival® driving school.
+Twice a year at Portland International Raceway, the Sports Car Club of America (SCCA) Oregon Region will host a Tire Rack Street Survival® driving school.
 During this one-day class, students gain valuable new skills to improve their driving techniques on the road.
 Students drive their own cars through real-world emergency driving exercises, with an instructor in the next seat to provide immediate feedback.